 A crested gecko can use its tail to wrap around branches (or your fingers) to slow its descent or help it balance itself.
 The tip of the crested gecko's tail has small ridges, a bit like a smaller version of its toe ridges, to help further slow itself should it be moving downward on a branch.
 This "tail pad" can also be somewhat larger in some specimens than others.
 This useful tail, however, is not always a permanent fixture on the gecko.
 If it is bitten by a predator or another gecko, or it is just startled by its handler, the gecko can drop its tail.
 Geckos here have even dropped their tails during thunderstorms, during the 4th of July when we have loud fireworks, when the vacuum is run, or when loud airplanes fly overhead.
 The tail will continue wiggling for some time after it is dropped, which could possibly distract a would-be predator while the gecko makes its escape.
 Unlike some other lizards, the crested gecko will not grow its tail back - generally, at most, a little "nub" will re-form where the tail was autotomized.
-Unfortunately, some people believe that this lowers the value of a gecko, but I have several tailless geckos that I find quite endearing as they are.
+Unfortunately, some people believe that this lowers the value of a gecko, but I have many tailless geckos that I find quite endearing as they are.
 The lack of a tail does not change their personalities, only their appearance!

 Crested geckos are mainly arboreal, meaning, they like to be able to climb.
 They are also fairly good at jumping, which means when you handle one, you should always hold it in a safe place where it will not have far to fall (ie, don't stand over your hard kitchen floor with your gecko sitting on your shoulder).
 After a while, you may get used to the stance a gecko will take before it leaps, but they don't always give you that warning!